Skip to content

 Example: Sony DualSense

-5.19 Yes Sony Interactive Entertainment DualSense Wireless Controller DualSense Wireless Controller
+5.19 Yes Yes Sony Interactive Entertainment DualSense Wireless Controller Yes DualSense Wireless Controller

-6.2.0 Yes Sony Interactive Entertainment DualSense Wireless Controller DualSense Wireless Controller
+6.2.0 Yes Yes Sony Interactive Entertainment DualSense Wireless Controller Yes DualSense Wireless Controller

-6.8.0 Yes Sony Interactive Entertainment DualSense Wireless Controller DualSense Wireless Controller
+6.8.0 Yes Yes Sony Interactive Entertainment DualSense Wireless Controller Yes DualSense Wireless Controller

-In the above list, two Autoconfigs file names to generate entries are identified, which require these autoconfig files for the controller to be identified for the controller drivers:
+In the above list, the following entries under Autoconfigs file names to generate are identified and required for the controller to be identified by linuxraw:

 • Sony Interactive Entertainment DualSense Wireless Controller.cfg: